newmancroos/Python-Project/README.md

 ## Salt Round
 - Adding salt to a password and Hashing it is Round One <br/>
+- Adding Salt to the Password and Hasing, and then adding another salt to the Hashed code and then Hashing it again is Rout Two.
+It will go more round

 ## Github push an existing project